-- Draft methodology and research tools, by November 2023. - First implementation in one LL from November 2023 - Final methodology and research tools, by January 2024. - Training of research teams, by February-March 2024. - In depth social acceptability analysis in one Living Lab, by November 2024.
+- Draft methodology and research tools, by November 2023. - Final methodology and research tools, by January 2024. - Training of research teams, by February-March 2024. - In depth social acceptability analysis in one Living Lab, by November 2024.

 The Expert(s) should also produce dedicated contributions to the following NATAE Deliverables, which are expected to include dedicated data and report sections on Social Acceptability: